MaxMa6150/finalproject.demo/README.md

 ![gswto-8gi1d](https://user-images.githubusercontent.com/113209201/205536461-e9dffa7d-6352-4bbb-873e-25df8729c929.gif)

-We will use the LCD display to record the score of Whack a Mole and display the patterns in the 4 steps drumer.
+Later, we will use the LCD display to record the score of Whack a Mole and display the patterns in the 4 steps drumer.
+The connection between Pico4ML with LCD and QT PY 2040 is needed.

 ## Pico4ML and PY2040 connection: